Afk-Marcel/MyCV/README.md

 ## Overview

-This is a personal website that serves as a CV for Marcel Greyling.
+This is a personal website that serves as a CV.
 It includes detailed information about my skills, education, and experience, along with a portfolio showcasing some of my GitHub projects.
 The website is designed to provide visitors with insights into my professional background and to serve as a platform for potential connections and opportunities.

 ## Features